-If Sugru was around in the 80s it might have made MacGyver redudant.
+If Sugru was around in the 80s it might have made MacGyver redundant.
 Sugru is best described as a mouldable glue.
-It’s waterproof, heat resistant, cold resistant, flexible, grippy, strong and durable.
-With that in mind it shouldn’t surprise you to learn that it’s got a variety of uses, and here it comes accompanied with a useful guide detailing 14 different ways to fix, hack and improve your gadgets.
+It’s waterproof, heat-resistant, cold-resistant, flexible, grippy, strong, and durable.
+With that in mind, it shouldn’t surprise you to learn that it’s got a variety of uses, and here it comes accompanied with a useful guide detailing 14 different ways to fix, hack and improve your gadgets.

-Lacie Rugged drives are available in capacities of up to 4TB, and offer compatibility with USB 3.1, USB 3.0 and USB 2.0 devices.
-Others support Thunderbolt, and there’s also dedicated RAID models too.
-Most come in at around 400g, and feature a toughened (if eye-popping), moulded exterior.
-All are capable of soaking up some punishment, and at the very least are shock-proof, resistant to drops of up to 1.2m, rain proof, and can withstand being run over by a car (up to a tonne in weight).
+Lacie Rugged drives are available in capacities of up to 4TB, and offer compatibility with USB 3.1, USB 3.0, and USB 2.0 devices.
+Others support Thunderbolt, and there are also dedicated RAID models too.
+Most come in at around 400g, and feature a toughened (if eye-popping), molded exterior.
+All are capable of soaking up some punishment, and at the very least are shock-proof, resistant to drops of up to 1.2m, rainproof, and can withstand being run over by a car (up to a tonne in weight).